-Peter Suter

-Project Executive

-Director of Information Management & Technology
+Peter Suter Project Executive Director of Information Management & Technology

-Document Title: Trust Secretary Report

-Report Author(s): Sandra Adams

-Lead Director: Sandra Adams

-Contact Details: Sandra.adams@lond-amb.nhs.uk

-Why is this coming to the Trust Compliance with Standing Orders

-Board?

-This paper has been previously

-presented to: Senior Management Group

-Quality Committee

-Audit Committee

-Clinical Quality Safety and Effectiveness Group

-Risk Compliance and Assurance Group

-Other

-Recommendation for the Trust To note the tenders received and entered into the tender

-Board: book and the use of the Trust Seal since 24 th May 2011

-Executive Summary

-One tender has been received, open ed and entered into the tender book since 24 th May 2011:

-Cleaning offices and ambulance s stations

-Bravo Solutions on 20 th June 2011:

-ISS Facility Services Ltd

-Lakethorne Ltd

-MITIE Cleaning and Environmental Services.

-Will the Gleaning and Environmental Services.

-There have been no entries to the Register for the Use of the Trust Seal.

-There have been no changs to the register for the ose of the trast ocal.

-Key issues for the Trust Board

-To note the report

-To note the report

-Attachments

-N/A
+Document Title: Trust Secretary Report Report Author(s): Sandra Adams Lead Director: Sandra Adams Contact Details: Sandra.adams@lond-amb.nhs.uk Why is this coming to the Trust Board?
+Compliance with Standing Orders This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Recommendation for the Trust Board: To note the tenders received and entered into the tender book and the use of the Trust Seal since 24 th May 2011 Cleaning offices and ambulance s Bravo Solutions on 20 th June 2011: al Services.

 Strategic Goals 2010 - 13

-of the following corporate objectives:
+This paper supports the achievement of the following corporate objectives:

-- 1 - 1

-To have staff who are skilled, confident, motivated and feel valued and work in a safe environment

-To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve
+To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve

-Risk Implications This paper links to the following strategic risks: That is fall to affect all fulfill as a factor as a self-life in IН That we fail to effectively fulfil care/safety responsibilities Щ That we cannot maintain and deliver the core service along with the performance expected That we are unable to match financial resources with priorities Ш That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 4.
-The NILIO provides a common horoity comics, available to all ᄇ님 1.
-The NHS provides a comprehensive service, available to all H 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay H 3.
-The NHS aspires to the highest standards of excellence and professionalism H 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers5.
-The NHS works across organisational boundaries and in partnership with other organisations in the ш interest of patients, local communities and the wider population 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves.
-The first to accountable to the public, communities and patients that it convects Equality Impact Assessment Has an Equality have set Assessment have somial set?
-Has an Equality Impact Assessment been carried out?
-Yes $ \forall$ No No INU Key issues from the assessment:
+Risk Implications This paper links to the following strategic risks: That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected $\overline{\boxtimes}$ That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
+The NHS provides a comprehensive service, available to all 2.
+Access to NHS services is based on clinical need, not an individual's ability to pay 3.
+The NHS aspires to the highest standards of excellence and professionalism 4.
+NHS services must reflect the needs and preferences of patients, their families and their carers 5.
+The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
+The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources. $\bowtie$ 7.
+The NHS is accountable to the public, communities and patients that it serves.
+Equality Impact Assessment Equality impact Assessment Has an Equality Impact Assessment been carried out?
+Yes No Key issues from the assessment:

 Document Title: Trust Board Forward Planner

 Report Author(s): Sandra Adams, Director of Corporate Services

 Lead Director: Sandra Adams, Director of Corporate Services

 Contact Details: 0207 783 2045

 Why is this coming to the Trust To ensure that key issues are discussed by the Trust

 Board?
 Board and that Trust Board members are fully engaged

 with the agenda planning process.

 This paper has been previously Strategy Review and Planning Committee

 presented to: Senior Management Group

 Quality Committee

 Audit Committee

 Clinical Quality Safety and Effectiveness Group

 Risk Compliance and Assurance Group

-☐ Other
+Other

-Recommendation for the Trust To note the Trust Poord forward planner for the coming year
+Recommendation for the Trust To note the Trust Board forward planner for the coming year

-Board: To note the Trust Board forward planner for the coming year and to identify any areas for discussion for future agenda
+Board: and to identify any areas for discussion for future agenda

-Board. items
+items

-Executive Summary Items
+Executive Summary

-ner for the coming year and to identify any areas for
+To note the Trust Board forward planr ner for the coming year and to identify any areas for

-discussion for future agenda items. nor for the conning year and to identify any areas for
+discussion for future agenda items.

-and a decision for rations agains an income

 Key issues for the Trust Board

-N/A
+N/Å

 Attachments

 Trust Board forward planner.

 ·